 It’s officially boot season – are yours ready for wearing?
 Boots are, in my opinion, the best investment you can make for your fall and winter wardrobe.
-They seem to look great in just about every situation.
-But winter weather (all that salt and snow!) takes its toll.
+They seem to look great in just about every situation and they keep those legs toasty warm.
+But winter weather (all that salt and snow!) takes its toll, especially if your boots are real leather.
 To keep boots looking their best I’ve got some quick and easy boot care basics to maintain and protect them from the elements and hazards of normal wear and tear.

 Rubbing the boot leather with a little oil will give them a quick shine.
 Pure olive oil works fine, It will help condition and soften the leather, too.

 To keep them polished, use a cream polish to cover any scuffs and scrapes.
 The wax is good for protecting them (if you give them a good buffing, they’ll shine like a mirror!) and the soles can also be polished or touched up with special polish.